Skip to content

 return self.show()._repr_mimebundle_(include=include, exclude=exclude)

-__init__(structure, hide_water=True, **kwargs)
+__init__(structure, mapping=StructureMapping(), hide_water=True, **kwargs)

 Initialize the PDBeMolstar visualization namespace.